 I started my spiritual journey which led me to Buddhism and meditation.
 I travelled to Bangkok to study both subjects, and I also became qualified in Thai Massage and thus gained knowledge of meridians.
 The link between the mind and the body had always interested me, and the more I studied, the more convinced I was that the mind and body are one and the same.
 It is interesting to note that recent scientific studies have confirmed this to be true.
 I also studied Buddhist psychology.

 Where is the meaning?

 In the City I saw people working very hard and putting in long hours.
 The more people I spoke to, the more I formed the opinion that they were losing the spiritual side of life and along with that any real meaning to their lives.
-As is usual, holes need to be filled with something, and a common thing in the western world is to fill any holes in life with work and the pursuit of money.
-I talk in other articles about why money can never bring lasting happiness.
+As is usual, holes need to be filled with something, and a common thing in the western world is to fill any holes in life with work and the pursuit of money, or worse alcohol and drugs.

 In the Pilates world, having travelled around the world, it became apparent to me that some people were becoming somewhat bored with the system, and that it in some places it had become a purely physical exercise routine.
 This really surprised me and to me was fundamentally wrong, knowing that to make the best progress or rehabilitate from injury or illness, it took the mind and the body working together.
 There were also growing elements of commercialism which to me were cynical and inappropriate, and also I was surprised to find that egos played as big a role here as they did in the City.